carloslfu/tribe-tech-test/README.md

 I made some additions to improve UX:

-- User selection is disabled by default in the UI.
+- User selection is disabled by default on the UI, it is what you expect from a native app.
 - In order to support MacOSX cut/copy/paste, and more editing commands, those commands are added to the Electron Menu.
 - Keep window state using the `electron-window-state` package.
 - The UI uses [Ant Design components for Angular](https://ng.ant.design/).